 Bat Control MN | Minnesota Bat Removal

-White-nose Syndrome has devastated bat populations across the eastern United States during the past four years, causing “the most precipitous wildlife decline in the past century in North America,” according to biologists.
+White-nose Syndrome has devastated bat populations across the eastern United States during the past two years, causing “the most precipitous wildlife decline in the past century in North America,” according to biologists.
 And this relentless disease keeps spreading into new areas.
 Bat Conservation International (BCI) is working with agencies, organizations and individuals to understand and stop WNS and begin restoring these decimated bat populations.

 What is White-nose Syndrome?
 White-nose Syndrome (WNS) is a new disease that is causing the most precipitous decline of North American wildlife in the past century.
-It has killed more than one million bats in less than four years and threatens to devastate bat populations across the continent.
+It has killed more than one million bats in less than two years and threatens to devastate bat populations across the continent.
 Nearly 100 percent of bats have died at some sites.

 Why is it called White-nose Syndrome?
 This affliction was given its name because of a telltale white fungus that grows on the noses (and sometimes wings, ears and tails) of most infected bats.
 This fungus is new to science and has been named Geomyces destructans.